Why I put together the Financial Literacy Hub for Australia in 2020

 What is featured in the Hub?

-The organisations featured in the Hub are national services and information sources and includes topics like debt help, and addressing financial stress.
+The organisations featured in the Hub are free national services and information sources.
 I regularly get asked what financial books I would recommend so I’ve listed these recommended books by and for Australians about money in the Hub, including my favourite book by the Barefoot Investor himself, Scott Pape.
 I’ve also listed research that underpins our understanding of financial literacy if you want to learn more about the topic.

 What’s next for the Hub?